-(A) Adjudication hearings may be conducted before the board, a board committee or a hearing examiner appointed by the board.
+(A) Adjudication hearings may be conducted before the board, a board hearing committee or a hearing examiner appointed by the board.

 (B) The hearing examiner shall be licensed to practice law in Ohio and may be an employee of the board or an independent contractor.

-(D) All hearings shall be open to the public, but the board committee or hearing examiner conducting a hearing may close the hearing to the extent necessary to protect compelling interests or to comply with statutory requirements.
-In the event this occurs, the board committee or hearing examiner shall state on the public record the reasons for closing the hearing.
+(D) All hearings shall be open to the public, but the board hearing committee or hearing examiner conducting a hearing may close the hearing to the extent necessary to protect compelling interests or to comply with statutory requirements.
+In the event this occurs, the board hearing committee or hearing examiner shall state on the public record the reasons for closing the hearing.

 (1) Administering oaths or affirmations;

 (2) Ordering that subpoenas be issued or that depositions in lieu of live testimony be conducted;